 DeKalb County Schools is home to 294 state championships dating as far back as the 1938 literary state title won by Lithonia.
 Clarkston won the first athletic state championship in 1940, as the boys basketball title came home to DeKalb County Schools.

 Lakeside leads the way with 41 state titles, with Dunwoody a distant second with 27 state titles to the school’s credit.
 Southwest DeKalb is tied for third with Tucker with 21 while Druid Hills holds 19 state titles and Columbia 18 to round out the Top five.
 Boys’ track has outshone the other sports in the school system bringing home 41 state titles, while girls’ track follows with 29.

 Wrestling has third highest total with 29 followed by boys’ basketball with 24 (boys and girls combined have 42) and girls’ gymnastics with 20 each and boys’ cross country round out the Top 5 with 19 state titles.

 A high of eleven state titles for the school system came in 1981.
 The school system won 10 in a year twice, 1970 and 1983.
 The school system won six state championships three consecutive seasons in 2008, 2009, 2010 and 2012 and repeated the feat in 2013 with 7 total.

-DeKalb County Schools athletics continues to add to the trophy case in 2014-2015, with two team state titles and 1 individual state champion. »» Current Participating Schools and State Titles…
+DeKalb County Schools athletics continues to add to the trophy case in 2014-2015, with three team state titles and 1 individual state champion. »» Current Participating Schools and State Titles…